Sevenisko/SharpWood/README.md

 ### From source

-| Note: You need to have .NET Framework 4.8 installed for usage!
+| Note: You need to have .NET Core 3.0 Runtime and SDK installed for usage!

 1. Download/Clone the repository
-2. Open `SharpWood.sln` in Visual Studio 2017/2019
+2. Open `SharpWood.sln` in Visual Studio 2019
 3. Build the repository
 4. Use the library in your C# project

 ### From release

-1. Download the release [here]: https://github.com/Sevenisko/SharpWood/releases "here"
+1. Download the package from NuGet
 2. Include the library in your C# project

 ## Usage